What Does Zero Waste Mean?

 - Reduce – Be mindful of what you buy.
 Purchase only what you need and limit impulse purchases.
 Buy secondhand items whenever possible for clothing, furniture, etc. The Unwrapped Life website has multiple ideas on how to get started.

 - Reuse – Before you throw something out, think about whether you could repair or reuse it for another purpose.
 Breathe new life into old pieces of furniture or donate these items.
-Visit Beyond The Bin to find a local donation center.
+Visit Beyond the Bin to find a local donation center.
 For old clothes, swap parties are gaining in popularity.
-Go through your closet, gather some friends, and do a swap rather than a shop!
+Go through your closet, gather a group of friends, and do a swap rather than a shop!

 - Recycle – While recycling isn’t fully sustainable, it’s better than sending recyclable materials to landfills and incinerators.
 To ensure you are recycling correctly, visit the RecycleSmartMA website to access their Recyclopedia tool.

 - Rot – Compost!
 It doesn’t matter if you live in a tiny apartment in the city or on a ten-acre farm, composting options are available to you.
 About 26% of the waste stream in Massachusetts is composed of organic waste.
 Composting reduces the volume of waste going to landfills or waste-to-energy incinerators.
 Check out this great article from NPR on how to compost.